Last updated by Christian Robinette

 1. Check that there is service is available in your area.

 If you're in a "no service" area, you won't be able to make calls.
-To make sure that voice service is available where you are, plug your address into our Ting CDMA coverage map and check your voice coverage.
+To make sure that voice service is available where you are, plug your address into our Ting CDMA coverage map.

 2. Confirm that your phone number is active.